Meet the Team

 Natalie Hess | Chief Connections Officer

-Kristy began working with BIT as a PR and Marketing contractor last summer and is now our Director of Talent.
+Kristy began working with BIT in 2019 in PR and Marketing and now runs the organization’s day-to-day business operations as the Director of Operations.
 She brings years of experience navigating the waters of the business world as a blind and visually impaired professional.
 After earning her bachelor’s degree in Communication from the University of Wyoming, Kristy began a 15-year career as a paralegal, specializing in defense litigation.
 In 2007, she embarked on an adventure with her husband as a small-business owner of a local hardware store where she built the Human Resources department from the ground up.
 Deciding to pursue her passion for advocating for the blind and visually impaired, especially in the area of employment, Kristy was introduced to BIT and fell in love with its mission.
 She considers it a privilege to help talented BVI advance their professional careers and educate corporate America on the value BVI bring to the workplace.
 Outside the office, Kristy can usually be found watching her daughter play softball, camping with her family or generally enjoying the beautiful Colorado outdoors!